ihmeuw/pseudopeople/docs/source/configuration/index.rst

     config = {
         'decennial_census': { # Dataset
-            'row_noise': { # "Omit a row" is in the column-based noise category 'omit_row': { # Noise type
+            'row_noise': { # "Omit a row" is in the row-based noise category 'omit_row': { # Noise type
                     'row_probability': 0.05, # Parameter (and value)
                 },